glassbead0/hanabi-conventions/Reference.md

   * when the clue got 2+ cards played in total (using cards in someone else's hand)
   * when the clue touched a *Chop Moved* card; in this situation, **only** the *Chop Moved* card is playable

-### The Tempo Clue Chop Move

-* See the *Chop Move* section above for an explanation on what a *Chop Move* is.
-* In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle*, which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
-* Thus, a *Tempo Clue* with no other purpose **must** save at least 1 new card, and the player should *Chop Move* their chop card.
-* For example, in a 3-player game:
-  * It is the first turn and nothing is played on the stacks.
-  * Alice clues red to Bob, which touches two cards on slot 1 and slot 2.
-  * Bob plays red 1 from slot 1.
-The red card in slot 2 could be red 2, red 3, red 4, or red 5.
-  * Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.
-  * Bob now knows that he has exactly red 2 on slot 2 and that this was a *Tempo Clue*.
-Since it does not get any new cards and only get tempo on one card in total, he knows that he should also *Chop Move* his slot 5 card.
-* Naturally, *Tempo Clue Chop Moves* **do not** apply in the special situations listed above where natural *Tempo Clues* are allowed.
-* Normally, when two cards are retouched with a clue, it is a *Double Tempo Clue* and the player should play both cards.
-However, this interpretation does not apply if the second card is strictly not playable.
-In this situation, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
-* For example, in a 3-player game:
-  * Red 1 is played on the stacks.
-  * Green 4 is in the trash.
-  * Bob has:
-    * a green 4 on slot 3 with no clues on it yet (on chop and critical)
-    * a red 2 on slot 4 with a 2 clue on it
-    * a red 5 on slot 5 with a 5 clue on it
-  * Alice clues red to Bob, which re-touches his slot 4 card and his slot 5 card, "filling" both of them in.
-  * Bob knows that this is a *Tempo Clue*, and plays red 2.
-  * In most cases, since two cards were re-touched, they should both be playable.
-However, Bob knows that the red 5 is strictly not playable right now.
-Thus, since the clue did not get any new cards and only got tempo on one card in total, he knows that he should also *Chop Move* his slot 3 card.

 ### Double Discard Situations